maboiteaspam/phantomizer-websupport/README.md

 > Provides embedded client-side libraries for Phantomizer application

-phantomizer-websupport added a virtual /vendors/ directory url path to your web access.
+phantomizer-websupport adds a virtual /vendors/ directory url path to your phantomizer webserver.
 It contains various supported libraries that you are invited to use.
 It contains also the dashboard, the device previewer, phantomizer client side libraries to use and various extra utilities.
 Only phantomizer is mandatory to your client side application.